The Ed Sullivan Show: Bo Diddley

-On November 20, 1955, African American rock 'n' roll singer and guitarist Bo Diddley appeared on The Ed Sullivan Show, only to infuriate Sullivan ("I did two songs and he got mad").
+On November 20, 1955, African-American rock 'n' roll singer and guitarist Bo Diddley appeared on The Ed Sullivan Show, only to infuriate Sullivan ("I did two songs and he got mad").
 Diddley had been asked to sing Tennessee Ernie Ford's hit "Sixteen Tons," which he agreed.
-But while the show was on air, he changed his mind and sang "Diddley Daddy".
+But while the show was on air, he changed his mind and sang his eponymous single "Bo Diddley".

 A reporter, who was present at the time, described what happened: